-Technology and its advantage of using in the modern age of Information Technology, where the content based document annotation keep on changing.
+Technology and its advantage of using in the modern age of Information Technology, where the content based document de-duplication keep on changing.
 In the context of the structured and unstructured data gives us the most significant information, but in order to process the data of the content structured would be useful.
-In this Paper, we try to give the most significant glimpse of the big data based information in the Human Interface of the UI.
-Technologically its process of facilitation optimized way to the data can be made search.
-In order to such trend we need protocol of User interface before submitting the data making in the format the query based structured or unstructured approach.
-In this one we have used the UI based framework which in turn uses the approach of the content in the document in order to facilitate the process of the QTP and the big data makes the sense protocol of the category.
+In this Paper, we try to give the most significant glimpse of the metadata based information in the Human Interface of the UI.
+Technologically its process of facilitation but cannot ensure all mentioning your data can be made search.
+In order to over to such trend we need protocol of User interface before submitting the data making in the format the query based structured or unstructured approach.
+In this one we have used the UI based framework which in turn uses the approach of the content in the document in order to facilitate the process of the QTP and the metadata makes the sense protocol of the category.